oroinc/documentation/crm/dev_guide/cookbook/how_to_accelerate_import.rst

 Disable Optional Listeners
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-With the OroPlatform you can disable some event listeners for the command execution.
+With OroPlatform you can disable some event listeners for the command execution.
 The ``oro:platform:optional-listeners``
 command shows the list of all such listeners:

 .. code-block:: bash